Proper Tire Disposal And Recycling Methods

 As far as I know, it doesn't really matter the size or wear of the tires.
 Once they are processed, they turn into a homogeneous mass of rubber which then takes the shape of other objects.

-Step No. 2: rubber processing follows
+Step No. 2: Rubber Processing

 Step 2 depends a lot on the final result to be obtained after tire recycling.
 Some industries need shredded rubber.
 For this purpose, recyclers will use mechanical tools.
 Other industries need tiny rubber chips.
 For this purpose, recyclers use cryogenic techniques.
 These techniques involve the use of liquid nitrogen that cools the tires to low temperatures, after which they crumble them into tiny particles with the help of special tools.